jonathanandrewsuk/cradl/docs/endpoints/accounts.md

 # Accounts

+* Accounts can be created and associated with users, provided they have the correct KYC permissions.
-* Create accounts in the core system
+* Account creation requests will be passed onto the core

 ## Create Account
 <div class="code-example" markdown="1">